 - How long is a Hindu wedding?
 The events of a Hindu wedding normally take place over the span of three days with different events taking place each day.
 The main ceremony and reception on the third day as well as the sangeet during the second day are attended by most of the guests.
 The Ganesh Pooja ceremony that commences the wedding events on the first day is usually an intimate event with only close family in attendance.
 "Be prepared for early morning events," advises Patel.
 "Hindu wedding celebrations are based on auspicious times predetermined and provided by the priest."

 - Will the newlyweds kiss?
 Traditionally, there is no kiss at the end of a Hindu wedding ceremony as a result of the predominantly conservative culture.
-However, this varies greatly on the couples themselves as well as their families in which case a kiss exchange has been known to take place.
+However, this varies greatly on the couples themselves as well as their families.

 - Will there be alcohol?
 "It's important for attendees to know that there is no alcohol served or brought to the Hindu wedding ceremony," says Patel.
 "The ceremony is impactful in many religious traditions and customs starting at one-and-a-half hours leading into a three-hour-long ceremony."
 While traditionally the wedding reception is also alcohol-free, many modern-day couples and families are breaking away from this.